thatdevgirl/block-controller/block-controller/readme.txt

 == Installation ==

-1. In the WordPress admin, install and activate the ThreePM Block Controller plugin.
+1. In the WordPress admin, install and activate the Block Controller plugin.

-2. Go to the plugin's settings page under `Block Controller`. _(Only administrators have access to this page.)_
+2. Go to the plugin's settings page under `Block Controller`.

 3. All blocks are on (enabled) by default to prevent compatibility issues on plugin activation.